Frequently Asked Questions

 Q: Where do I find that website you mentioned on your evening newscast?

-You can click on the related story and the website will be listed on that page under the website links box.
+You can click on the related article.
+A link to the website will be included in the text.

 Oopps.
 Sori abut thhat, (Actually, we take grammar and spelling mistakes seriously.
 Email firstname.lastname@example.org and watch how fast those mistakes are corrected.)